Questions Before You Go

 If you plan to drive in Greece, U.S. drivers must carry a valid U.S. license AND an international driver’s permit.
 The U.S. Department of State has authorized two organizations to issue international driving permits: AAA and the American Automobile Touring Alliance.

 WHERE WILL I LIVE?

 Participants in the academic year and summer session members can all be accommodated at the School’s residence facility, Loring Hall.
 Depending on the time of year, space is sometimes also available for other visitors.
 Loring is the focal point of social and intellectual life at the School and has 26 rooms, most of which are singles, with common bathroom facilities.
-There are limited accommodations for married couples, but none for children.
+There are limited accommodations for married couples.

 (Note: the School provides this for informational assistance only and does not imply endorsement by its posting.)

 Meals are provided at reasonable cost in the Loring Hall dining room.
 Although there are eating options in the upscale area of Kolonaki where the School’s main building is located, it is only a five-minute Metro ride or ten-minute walk to cheaper and more diverse dining in areas like Psiri, Pangrati, or the Plaka.

 Athens is a vibrant city with plenty to do and see.
 The Hellenic Ministry of Culture contains details on opening times, staff, and contact information for sites and museums throughout the country, as well as links to various cultural activities.

 HOW WILL I GET AROUND?